SaidTorres3/video-editor/README.md

 - Check system audio latency settings
 - Ensure sufficient CPU resources for real-time processing

+### Debug Logs
+All diagnostic output from the application is written to `debug.log` in the working directory.
+Critical errors will also be shown in popup windows during export operations.

 ## Future Enhancements
 - Audio effects and filters
 - Audio track synchronization controls